-If you are a Shared Owner you can resell your property at any time regardless of how long you have lived there.
-There is a ‘nomination period’, usually between six to eight weeks (although the exact period is dependant on what is in your lease), in which we will try to find a suitable buyer.
+If you are a Shared Owner you can sell your property at any time, regardless of how long you have lived there.
+There is a nomination period, usually between six to eight weeks (although the exact period is dependant on what is in your lease), in which we will try to find a suitable buyer.

 If we are unable to sell your property within the nomination period you will be permitted to sell it on the open market.
-You must not advertise or sell your property for under our valuation price.
-Any purchasers must take part in a financial assessment to ensure they are eligible for a Shared Ownership property.
+However, you must not advertise or sell your property for under our valuation price.

 How can I staircase (buy more of my Shared Ownership home)?

 Increasing the share of your home that you own is called ‘staircasing’.
 Most Shared Owners have the right to staircase, but you should check your lease to make sure.
 You can usually staircase up to a maximum of three times in addition to the initial share you purchase.
 Please remember to check the terms of your lease before staircasing as this can vary from scheme to scheme.